rumos-io/gears/README.md

 Gaiad - Currently gaia-rs does not implement a client so we use the golang implementation.
 To install gaiad, clone the [gaia repo](https://github.com/cosmos/gaia), checkout `v7.1.0` then run `make install`.

+libclang - This is needed by rocks db, run `sudo apt install libclang-dev build-essential`

 ## Running

 1. From the gaia-rs directory change into the app directory then run make to build and start the application: